 - Additional metrics

-- If an Enterprise host stops reporting APM metrics (i.e. APM agent removed or disabled), it will be considered a Pro host from that point forward.
+- If an APM host stops reporting APM metrics (i.e. APM agent removed or disabled), it will be considered a Infrastructure Host from that point forward.

 AppOptics provides a versatile analytics and dashboarding platform that’s fed by metrics.
-Metrics which come out-of-the-box from the host and APM agents, as well as EC2 CloudWatch metrics, are included in per-host costs.
+Metrics which come out-of-the-box from the host and APM agents are included in per-host costs.

 Custom metrics are metrics which are not included in host agent allowances.
-These metrics could be published by host agent plugins, posted to the REST API, or coming from CloudWatch.
+These metrics could be published by host agent plugins, posted to the REST API, or could be CloudWatch metrics from AWS Services.

 Each host license includes a number of custom metrics; additional usage is billed as metric packs.

 - A custom metric is defined as a metric name + unique set of tags reporting data.

 - Metrics can be published at any resolution and are rolled up according to a standard schedule over time:

 - 1 hour resolution for 18 months

 - The allotment of custom metrics provided by the host licensing is pooled across the organization.

 - Example: if you have 3 Infrastructure hosts, which include up to 600 custom metrics, one host can consume 300 while the other host consumes 50, while 250 come from API posts.